Archive for the 'Writing' Category

 Endless college lectures and books have discussed the use of symbolism in fiction writing.
-But the conversation continues because it is a very effectively technique for drawing attention to themes in a story that otherwise may not be clear.
+The discussion continues because symbolism is a very effective technique for drawing attention to themes in a story that otherwise might not be clear.

 Blogger C.S.
 Lakin has a lot of interesting bits of writing advice.
-In this blog she discusses using shapes symbolically.
+In this post she discusses using shapes symbolically.

 Shapes are probably the last thing on a novelist’s mind when constructing a scene or an image system for a novel.
 Most of us probably pay little attention to shapes.
 Shapes of what?
 Well, everything has a shape, and even if you don’t think about shapes consciously, there are universal feelings that tend to go along with certain shapes, and throughout time and across cultures, shapes hold meaning and often symbolism.

 Think about a character who feels stuck in a rut, her life like a treadmill.
 She feels as if she is going in circles, getting nowhere.
 Each morning she runs three miles on her treadmill.
 Her life is a merry-go-round of colorful painted horses that are not real.
 Without stating anything specifically, circles can be used in an image system throughout the novel.
 She could live at the end of a cul-de-sac with a circular driveway in front of her house.
 Her daughter could even have a pet hamster that runs in a hamster wheel, something she looks at every day and relates to.
 Her job could entail her doing some kind of repetitive motion that is circular (stirs sauces as a sous chef in a kitchen).